OBOAcademy/obook/docs/tutorial/exomiser-tutorial.md

 ### Configuring the application.properties

-The application.properties has to be updated to point to the correct location of the Exomiser data.
+The application.properties file needs to be updated to point to the correct location of the Exomiser data.
 For the purpose of this tutorial, this is already sorted, pointing to the mounted directory inside the Docker container `exomiser.data-directory=/exomiser-data`.

-Also you want to make sure to edit the file to use the correct data version (currently 2302):
+Also, you want to make sure to edit the file to use the correct data version (currently 2302):
 ```shell
  exomiser.hg19.data-version=2302
  exomiser.phenotype.data-version=2302